opensearch-project/documentation-website/_opensearch/rest-api/analyze-apis/perform-text-analysis.md

 Parameter | Data Type | Description
 :--- | :--- | :---
-index | String | Index that is used to derive the analyser.
+index | String | Index that is used to derive the analyzer.

 ## Query parameters